Unemployment Insurance Fraud

 False Information, Identification, or Identity Theft

-Some workers try to obtain unemployment insurance payments by submitting applications that contain false or misleading information.
+Some workers try to obtain unemployment benefits by submitting applications that contain false or misleading information.
 For example, an applicant who uses a false name, or who uses the personal identifying information of someone else to obtain unemployment benefits, commits unemployment insurance fraud.
 Similarly, submitting false information about employment status, income, and other related issues can also result in fraud charges.

 Misrepresenting Employment Efforts